-If teaching your child to read seems scary to you… well, then you just haven’t met the Logic of English program!
+If teaching your child to read seems scary to you… well, then you haven’t met the Logic of English program!
 After being introduced to this full-service English curriculum last year with the Schoolhouse Review Crew, I couldn’t get enough!
 I reviewed Foundations A, then immediately ordered their Foundations B program.
-And now, I’ve reconnected with Logic of English to bring you this review of their Foundations C level.
+I’ve reconnected with Logic of English to bring you this review of their Foundations C level.

 Teaching reading and writing with Logic of English Foundations C